Negative inventory: get your stock back into the positive

 But, knowing the issues is one thing.
 The best way to avoid negative inventory is to be proactive and identify what makes negative stock occur.

 Now you know all about negative inventory.
 The next step is to identify where the negative stock comes from.

 Negative inventory can occur due to:

 This is probably the most common occurrence when looking into what is negative inventory.
 An example of a timing issue could be that a customer places an order for a product that’s out of stock, but you go ahead and mark the order as shipped because you know that production for the product will be wrapping up soon.

-This issue is probably the easiest to fix because once production is complete, you can make the necessary inventory adjustments.
+This issue is probably the easiest to fix because you can make the necessary inventory adjustments once production is complete.

-During manufacturing, you need to take into account byproducts, scrap amounts, production statistics, and batch tracking.
+During manufacturing, you need to consider byproducts, scrap amounts, production statistics, and batch tracking.
 Misunderstanding your manufacturing orders or accidentally creating a duplicate can lead to manufacturing either not enough or too many products.

 Inventory at multiple locations